ssbc/jitdb/README.md

 Similar to `all` except it does not fetch records from the log, it only responds with a number that tells the total amount of records matching the operation.

+### prepare(operation, cb)

+Ensures that the indexes in the `operation` are up-to-date by creating or updating them, if necessary.
+This is not a query, as it won't return any results.
+When done, the callback `cb` is just called with the "duration" of index preparation as the second argument.

 ### live(operation, cb)

 Will setup a pull stream and this in `cb`.
 The pull stream will emit